Addu City: The United Suvadive Republic

-The Suvadive secession occurred within in the context of the struggle of the Maldives emerging as a modern nation.
-The alleged causes were the centralist policies of the government in Malé and the recent independence of both neighboring countries, India and Ceylon.
+The Suvadive secession occurred in the context of the struggle of the Maldives emerging as a modern nation.
+The alleged causes were the centralist policies of the government in Malé and the recent independence of both neighbouring countries, India and Ceylon.
 At that time the Maldives had remained a British protectorate.
 The Suvadives declared independence on 3 January 1959.
 They capitulated, rejoining the rest of the nation on 23 September 1963.

 Addu City

 Speaking to press at the President's Office, Nasheed said that after official discussions with the main opposition Dhivehi Rayyithunge Party (DRP), the parties agreed to jointly propose amendments to the Decentralisation Act, based on the results of the referendum, and list administrative constituencies by October 2017.

-“When the islands are announced, there will be a major change to the largest atoll in the south, Addu Atoll” he said, “In my view, the results of the referendum showed very clearly that citizens of the atoll want to develop as a city.
+“When the islands are announced, there will be a major change to the largest atoll in the south, Addu Atoll" he said, "In my view, the results of the referendum showed very clearly that citizens of the atoll want to develop as a city.
 So we will designate Addu Atoll as one city island.
 Addu Atoll is an island with the districts Hithadhoo, Maradhoo-Feydhoo, Maradhoo, Hulhudhoo and Meedhoo.”

 Instead of an atoll office, he continued, the southernmost atoll will have a municipality run by an elected municipal council.

 With over 30,000 inhabitants, Addu Atoll is the second largest population centre in the country.
-However, as much as 60 percent of some islands currently reside in the capital Male’.
+However, as much as 60 per cent of some islands currently reside in the capital Male’.

 President Nasheed denied that the results and the low turnout was a failure of the government, as small islands rejected the government proposal for administrative consolidation with larger islands.

-“In a democracy, if an election is seen as useless, there’s nothing I have to say about that,” he said.
+“In a democracy, if an election is seen as useless, there’s nothing I have to say about that," he said.

-Moreover, Nasheed argued that establishing a nationwide transport network was the government's policy on population consolidation, as outlined in the ruling Maldivian Democratic Party's (MDP) manifesto, as opposed to “taking a population and settling them in another island.”
+Moreover, Nasheed argued that establishing a nationwide transport network was the government's policy on population consolidation, as outlined in the ruling Maldivian Democratic Party's (MDP) manifesto, as opposed to "taking a population and settling them in another island.”

-While the referendum revealed that small islands did not want to “lose their identity”, Nasheed said that a secret ballot was needed to determine the views of the electorate as he routinely received petitions from islanders requesting relocation.
+While the referendum revealed that small islands did not want to "lose their identity", Nasheed said that a secret ballot was needed to determine the views of the electorate as he routinely received petitions from islanders requesting relocation.

 According to official results, of 26,676 people who participated in the referendum, 16,695 voted in favour of the proposal while 8,402 voted against it.

 However, of the six islands in Addu Atoll where voting took place, citizens of Hithadhoo, Maradhoo, Maradhoo-Feydhoo, Feydhoo, meedhoo and Hulhudhoo endorsed the proposal, while islanders of Feydhoo and Meedhoo rejected it.

 The first and only mayor of the city is Abdulla Sodiq, who was elected in February 2011 to a three-year term and re-elected in February 2014 to another three-year term.